tilezen/vector-datasource/docs/disputed-features.md

 3. ssh onto the server and navigate to /mnt/username/
 4. Run [`parallel_create_planet_file.sh`](https://github.com/tilezen/vector-datasource/tree/master/scripts/parallel_create_planet_file.sh) with a daylight version to build a fresh pbf.
 This will take some time.
    *  example usage: `sh parallel_create_planet_file.sh 1.10`
-5. Once the `parallel_create_planet_file.sh` has been run on a daylight version at least once, you can use the [`patch_disputes_into_pbf.sh`](https://github.com/tilezen/vector-datasource/tree/master/scripts/scripts/patch_disputes_into_pbf.sh) script to repatch the disputes if changes need to be made.
+5. Once the `parallel_create_planet_file.sh` has been run on a Daylight version at least once, you can use the [`patch_disputes_into_pbf.sh`](https://github.com/tilezen/vector-datasource/tree/master/scripts/scripts/patch_disputes_into_pbf.sh) script to repatch the disputes if changes need to be made.
 This script just cuts out some of the early steps to save time.
    * example usage: `sh patch_disputes_into_pbf.sh 1.10`
 6. If you want to test out disputes in a build, run [`create_disputed_areas_pbf.sh`](https://github.com/tilezen/vector-datasource/tree/master/scripts/create_disputed_areas_pbf.sh) to create a smaller pbf with just the data within disputed areas.
    * example usage: `sh create_disputed_areas-pbf.sh 1.10`